The Challenges of Living in Rural Japan

 Transportation

 Transportation can also be one of the challenges of living in rural Japan.
 While the country has an extensive and reliable public transportation system, many rural areas may not have as many options.
-For example, there may be limited bus or train services, and taxis can be expensive.
-Owning a car may be necessary in order to get around.
+For example, there may be limited bus or train services, and taxis are expensive.
+Owning a car may be necessary to get around.
+I live in Shikoku, the only main island with no access to the shinkansen (bullet train).

 But driving in Japan can be intimidating for foreigners due to differing traffic laws and regulations.
-In the grand scheme of things, getting used to driving on the opposite side of the road can be straight-forward.
-Learning the entire Japanese language in order to understand traffic signs is a heavier challenge.
+In the grand scheme of things, getting used to driving on the opposite side of the road can be straightforward.
+Learning the entire Japanese language to understand traffic signs is a heavier challenge.

-There are agreements between Japan and some countries/states that allow foreigners to obtain a drivers license without re-testing.
-If you live outside of one of these areas, the testing processes can be cumbersome.
-People often opt to take multiple attempts at driving the practice route.
+There are agreements between Japan and some countries/states that allow foreigners to obtain a driver’s license without re-testing.
+If you live outside of one of these areas, the driver testing processes are cumbersome and expensive.
+People often opt to take multiple practice driving tests.
 Some driving centers have limited scheduling availability or a first-come-first-serve system.
-The drivers license application and interview requires paperwork, time, and a generous fee.
+The driver’s license application and interview require paperwork, time, and a generous fee.

 While used cars in Japan are often clean and affordable, finding and obtaining a car is a bit more challenging.
 It can require the assistance of a translator.
 You might not be able to test-drive a used car or see a history report.
-Acquisition may require getting a residence status certificate from the town office, providing proof of parking, and transferring bank funds.
+The acquisition may require getting a residence status certificate from the town office, providing proof of parking capability, and transferring bank funds.

 Mental Health